mndarren/Code-Lib/conference_lib/Fiserv_training.md

 CoA -- Communicator Advantage
 SOA -- Service Oriented Architecture
 SAG -- Software AG (150 banks, 70 countries)
+UDDI-- Universal Description Discovery and Integration UDDI registry service -- a web service managing info about service provider, service implementation and service metadata.
+WSD -- Web Service Descriptor
+WSC -- Web Service Connector (a flow service with an input and output signature
+       that corresponds to the input and output messages of the web service operation.)
 ```
 2. Premier Services (BIAN)
 ```